 Ski Land Ski Resort holds one of the coolest records in North America with the most Northen chairlift in the entire continent.
 A bit further out from Fairbanks than Moose Mountain, visitors will find a bigger peak and more runs packed into a smaller area.

 The resort has about 530 acres of skiable terrain with 46 runs serviced by a full-service chairlift and a magic carpet.
-While a peak elevation of 2,435 feet is still considered small in west coast skiing lore, Ski Land is another quick jaunt from Fairbanks that can provide a solid day’s worth of action.
+While a peak elevation of 2,435 feet is still considered small in West Coast skiing lore, Ski Land is another quick jaunt from Fairbanks that can provide a solid day’s worth of action.
 And unlike Moose Mountain, Ski Land does have a year-round terrain park.

 Additionally, Ski Land has a special promotion for the students at the University of Alaska – Fairbanks in which those enrolled can get free lift passes.